-The Idaho SDE convenes an advisory committee panel twice each year to discuss psychometrics, test development, and administrative and policy issues relevant to the current and future Idaho assessments.
-This committee is comprised of several nationally recognized assessment experts and highly experienced practitioners from several Idaho school districts.
+The Department convenes an advisory committee panel twice each year to discuss psychometrics, test development, and administrative and policy issues relevant to the current and future Idaho assessments.
+This committee is comprised of several nationally recognized assessment experts and highly experienced practitioners.